 Establish a Social Media Strategy

-In the first place, you need to realize that social media is already packed with brands that are vying for attention.
+In the first place, you need to realize that social media is already packed with brands that are dying for attention.
 Getting noticed in such a competitive atmosphere requires you to develop an effective strategy that will define your tactics and govern your activities.
-Besides, haphazard approaches to social media can lead to discouragement, embarrassment and failure.
+Besides, haphazard approaches to social media can lead to discouragement, embarrassment, and failure.

 Building a strategy entails a methodical assessment of the needs of your firm.
 Additionally, you will need to identify and understand the needs of your audience.
 In the end, your strategy will help you stay focused so that everything you do on social media contributes to your goals.